MicrosoftDocs/cloud-adoption-framework/docs/adopt/cloud-adoption.md

 ## Retire (35%)

-We recommend retiring any workloads your organization doesn't need.
-You'll need to do some discovery and inventory to find applications and environments that aren't worth the investment to keep.
+Retire any workloads your organization doesn't need.
+You need to do discovery and inventory to find applications and environments that aren't worth the investment to keep.
 The goal of retiring is to be cost and time efficient.
 Shrinking your portfolio before you move to the cloud allows your team to focus on the most important assets.

 ## Replace (10%)

-Most organizations replace about 10% of their applications with software as a service (SaaS) and low-code solutions.
-They see the value in moving "from" technologies with management overhead ("control") and moving "to" solutions that let them focus on achieving their objectives ("productivity").
+Most organizations replace about 10% of their applications with software-as-a-service (SaaS) and low-code solutions.
+There's value moving to solutions that let you focus on achieving objectives more easily("productivity").

 *Table 1 - Examples of replacing workloads with SaaS and low-code solutions*